 It is important to me that this timeless method not be confused with the more recent Western tradition of buon fresco, in which the lime plaster is painted while wet.
 The traditional methods of mural painting from ancient cultures around the world have been dubbed fresco secco (a Latin term) by Western scholars.

-I studied under a master muralist in India for a number of years, C.P.
+I studied under a master muralist in India, C.P.
 Suresh, disciple of Guruvayoor Krishnankutty Nair.
 I delved into the materials, methods, and inspirations of this ancient traditional art:

 Colors are painstakingly extracted from lamp black, purified laterite earth, and the plant Indigo Ferra, and applied with hand-made brushes of animal hair or pandanus fiber.
 Each color is applied in a prescribed order, ending with black.
 Washes of color are carefully built up with a broad wash followed by countless tiny strokes or dots.